NikhilKumar32/AI_HealthCare_Assistant/README.md

 <!-- ROADMAP -->
 ## 🚩 Roadmap

-See the [open issues](https://github.com/ahlem-phantom/AI-HealthCare-Assistant/issues) for a list of proposed features (and known issues).

  - [x] Phase 1 : Project Study, Requirement Analysis and Prototyping
 	 - Problematic definition